Vegan Gluten-Free Brownies (Fudgy)

 These fudgy vegan gluten-free brownies taste AMAZING just as they are.
 But if you’re serving them up as a dessert or fancy taking them to the next level I recommend adding a scoop of dairy-free ice cream and some caramel sauce.

 - 2 flax eggs (milled flaxseed with water) see notes

-- 1 tsp vanilla extract
+- 2 tsp vanilla extract

 - ½ tsp sea salt

 - Gently spread the brownie batter into the base of the tin.
 Sprinkle the chocolate chips on top (if using).

 - Bake for 30-35 minutes.
 To check they're ready, insert a tooth-pick or skewer, it should come out with a few crumbs on it but not have a tonne of batter.

 - Allow the brownies to cool completely for 30 minutes to an hour before cutting them into servings.